Thursday 3 February 2022

-Roger Alexander is acknowledged as an industry expert and a veteran of the cards industry; he had a long and successful career at Barclays Bank including over 20 years at Barclaycard where he held a number of different roles in both the acquiring and issuing businesses.
+Roger Alexander is acknowledged as an industry expert and a veteran of the cards industry; he had a long and successful career at Barclays Bank including over 20 years at Barclaycard where he had a number of different roles in both the acquiring and issuing businesses.
 Since leaving Barclays he has been CEO of S2 (aka Switch), the UK’s original domestic card scheme, and Elavon Merchant Services, one of Europe’s foremost acquiring businesses.
-He is a graduate of London University and has gained a reputation for strategic thought and innovation.
+‘For the last 15 years Roger has had a portfolio of NED roles with both public and private companies in Europe and the USA.
+He also acts as an Advisor to CEOs of technology and financial businesses and sits on the Payments Advisory Board of Pennies, the UK’s Payments Industry Charity.
+Roger is a graduate of London University and has gained a reputation for strategic thought and innovation.

 Sandra leads the global payments team at Spotify, the world's most popular audio streaming service.
 She is responsible for leading the growth, stability and future direction of Spotify’s approach to payments, and serves as Spotify’s representative on the Libra Association’s Council.
 Before joining Spotify, she provided consultancy services, including leading product and marketing at a fintech specialising in crypto/digital custodial and settlement services.
 Prior to that, she was at the forefront of Visa's products and innovation for over 20 years, having led Visa's European functions responsible for the development and management of all issuance and acceptance products, digital and innovation.
 Sandra led the fundamental change in the way people pay through the development and roll-out of Visa contactless payments across Europe.
 She pioneered mobile payments, from the initial vision through to the launch of Visa with Apple/Android/Samsung Pay.

 Andrew is a fintech consultant, advising startups and larger businesses on this rapidly changing market.
 He founded his own firm, Fundarer, which has clients across the Nordics and UK, focused on helping businesses scale, including growth strategies, M&A and fundraising.
-He is a director and adviser to a disruptive Swedish card acquiring startup Paytrim, and was until recently their CEO helping them launch and prepare for operational scaling, growing from 4 to 25 people.
+He is a director and adviser to a disruptive Swedish card acquiring startup Paytrim, and was until recently their CEO helping them launch and prepare for operational scaling and new market entry.

-Prior to that, Andrew headed up MasterCard's Corporate Development activites in Europe, responsible for identifying and pursuing strategic opportunities for acquisitions, investments and partnerships across payments and fintech.
+Before this, Andrew was head of MasterCard's Corporate Development activites in Europe, responsible for identifying and pursuing strategic opportunities for acquisitions, investments and partnerships across payments and fintech.
 Andrew led the sale of VocaLink to MasterCard which completed in mid-2017, giving MasterCard a unique position in both cards and account-to-account payments.

 Prior to this, Andrew spent 8 years as Executive Vice President, Corporate Affairs at Paysafe Group, managing their corporate development, investor relations and public relations activities.
 Paysafe Group comprises the NetBanx payment processing business, the Skrill and NETeller e-Wallet businesses and Net+ prepaid card business.